 Sourdough Discard Noodles

 sourdough discard noodles

-For these noodles, after hand pulling and boiling, I tossed them in a quick chili oil sauce made with Lao Gan Ma chili oil, Fly by Jing chili oil, soy sauce, and black vinegar and then topped it all with scallions.
-They came out so so tasty?
+Simply seasoned with a bit of salt, these noodles came out with fantastic flavor, thanks to the addition of sourdough.
+They’re delicious tossed in a garlic-butter sauce, or try my favorite: tossing them in a chili oil sauce made with Lao Gan Ma chili oil, Fly by Jing chili oil, soy sauce, and black vinegar and then topped it all with scallions.
+They came out so so tasty!

+Sourdough Discard Noodles